The Bloody Baron: Reception

 VG247 calls "Family Matters" one of the best and most memorable quests in The Witcher 3.
 PC Gamer describes it as the best quest in the game, praising its writing, acting, and dynamic storytelling.
 PCGamesN also calls it the game's best quest, attributing its "emotional punch" to the quality of its writing and voice acting.
 They further described it as the game's most notorious quest, and credit it for the game's success in its exploration of the theme of family.
 The quest has also been called the best in the game by GameSpot.

 Polygon highlights the quest's cult status among fans, stating that "the Baron's deeply sad tale is the first time some players realize the game is something special, [earning] the Bloody Baron a spot on our best characters of last decade list."
-They further describe the Bloody Baron's quest as "the standout moment in The Witcher 3".
+They further describe the Baron's quest as "the standout moment in The Witcher 3".

 The quest has made several top 10 lists on TheGamer, including those for the game's most heartbreaking moments and moments they hoped to see in the adapted television series.
 TheGamer also calls the quest the peak of the game's storytelling, further listing it as one of the most meaningful choices that can only be understood through a replay and one of the game's darkest, most difficult choices.
 The site also attributes two of the game's most heartbreaking cut-scenes and two of the game's most deserved deaths to the quest.

 "Family Matters" was awarded Best Gaming Moment at the 2015 Golden Joystick Awards.
 Developer Chris Avallone cited the critical reception of the quest as a reason for hiring the same writers on the game Dying Light 2.